 So, whether you’re thinking of changing your color to match the bright reds of some tree leaves or more blonde to capture the yellows so prominent in fall, or maybe even toning down your summer blonde to more of an autumn brunette, picking a color that’s right for you is not a decision that should be taken lightly.

 One of the first things to consider when choosing a new color for your hair is the color of your skin.
 Your hair is naturally a frame for your face, so you need to consider what hair color will complement your natural skin tone.
 While you may love how your favorite actress looks with her bright red tresses, consider whether her skin tone is the same as yours.
 The same goes for bright blondes and even dark browns and blacks.
-Following are a few golden rules of professional hair coloring from the hair color professionals at Pavlova Salon in Smithtown, Saint James, and Wading River, NY.
+Following are a few golden rules of professional hair coloring from the hair color professionals at Pavlova Salon in Saint James, Smithtown, NY.

 Pale Skin is naturally suited to nearly any hair color, but you should be careful about really dark to black tones.
 The darker the hair surrounding your face, the paler your skin will appear.
 Really pale skin projects a sick appearance and can make you look older than you are.
 It also looks less natural.

 Pinked skinned women tend to look better with ash tones in their hair.
 Going red or golden blonde accentuates your already pinkish skin color and is not necessarily flattering.

 If you have olive skin, you will likely look best with darker hair colors.
 Darker hair colors simply look more natural against olive-colored skin.
 Going too light with your hair against this skin tone screams “look at my hair color” rather than showing off the natural beauty of you.